crotwell/TauP/src/doc/sphinx/source/taup_pierce.rst

 for limiting the output
 to just those points you care about.
-The :code:`--pierce depth` option allows you to specify a `pierce` depth that does not correspond to an actual discontinuity.
+The :code:`--pierce depth` option allows you to specify an additional `pierce` depth that does not correspond to an actual discontinuity.
 For instance, where does a ray pierce 300 kilometers above the CMB?